UKCloud/documentation/articles/vmware/vmw-how-manage-snapshot-protection.md

     ![Snapshot Protection Policy](images/snapshot-image-8.png)

     > [!NOTE]
     > If you remove Snapshot Protection from a VM, you should consider alternatives to ensure the integrity of your data in the case of disruption.
-In addition to Snapshot Protection, UKCloud offers Synchronous Protection and Journaling Protection options, or you may want to implement your own protection solution, possibly utilising our Cloud Storage service.
+In addition to Snapshot Protection, UKCloud offers Journaling Protection options, or you may want to implement your own protection solution, possibly utilising our Cloud Storage service.

 6. In the **Reason For Change** field, provide a reason for the change to the existing snapshot retention policy.